The Game (1997 film)

 The Game is a 1997 American mystery thriller film directed by David Fincher, starring Michael Douglas, Sean Penn, Deborah Kara Unger and James Rebhorn and produced by Propaganda Films and PolyGram Filmed Entertainment.
 It tells the story of a wealthy investment banker who is given a mysterious birthday gift by his brother—participation in a game that integrates in strange ways with his everyday life.
-As the lines between the banker's real life and the game become more uncertain, hints of a larger conspiracy begin to unfold.
+As the lines between the banker's real life and the game become more uncertain, hints of a larger conspiracy unfold.

-The Game was well received by critics like Roger Ebert and major periodicals like The New York Times, but had middling box-office returns compared to the success of Fincher's previous film Se7en (1995).
-The film later gained a strong following among Fincher's fans, with some noting it as one of his most underrated films.
+The Game was well received by critics like Roger Ebert and major periodicals like The New York Times, but had middling box-office returns compared to the success of Fincher's previous film Seven (1995).
+The film later gained a following among Fincher's fans, with some noting it as one of his best films.

 Plot

-Nicholas Van Orton is an investment banker in San Francisco.
-He is very successful and wealthy, but also cold and condescending, as well as lonely and reclusive.
-He remains haunted by the death of his father, who committed suicide on his 48th birthday by jumping off the roof of the family mansion.
-Therefore, Nicholas is looking grim at his own 48th birthday.
+Nicholas Van Orton is a divorced investment banker in San Francisco.
+He is haunted by the death of his father, who committed suicide on his 48th birthday by jumping off the roof of the family mansion.
+For his 48th birthday, Nicholas's estranged younger brother, Conrad, gives him an unusual present: a voucher for a game offered by Consumer Recreation Services (CRS).
+Nicholas goes to the CRS office and takes a series of examinations.
+To his irritation, he is informed that his application has been rejected.

-On his birthday, he is surprisingly visited by his estranged younger brother Conrad, who gifts him an unusual present —a voucher for a "game" offered by a company called Consumer Recreation Services (CRS).
-Though skeptical, he goes to the CRS office to apply, but the time-consuming psychological and physical examinations required irritate him, and he is later informed that his application has been rejected.
+Nicholas returns home to find a wooden clown in his driveway.
+The news anchor talks to him through his TV screen, saying he is being watched by a camera in the clown's head, and gives him the number for a CRS 24-hour emergency hotline.
+He warns Nicholas not to call the hotline asking about the object of the game, as "figuring that out is the object".

-Nicholas returns home one evening to find a wooden clown in his driveway which he drags inside.
-While watching the Cable Financial Network (CFN), the anchor begins talking to Nicholas through his television screen.
-The anchor tells Nicholas that he is being watched by a tiny camera in the head of the clown and provides him with the telephone number for a CRS 24-hour emergency hotline.
-He warns Nicholas not to call the hotline asking about the object of the game as "figuring that out is the object of the game."
-More bizarre events continue happening; Nicholas initially thinks CRS are simply staging elaborate pranks, but then he starts to believe it is real when his business, reputation, and safety are endangered.
-He meets a waitress, Christine, who also becomes involved.
+Nicholas receives a note telling him to follow a waitress, Christine.
+When she helps a sick man in the street, they ride in the ambulance with him together.
+In the parking lot, the power is cut and everyone leaves suddenly.
+Nicholas and Christine escape the building and are chased by dogs through the streets.
+Afterwards, Christine tells Nicholas she was bribed to attract his attention.

-Conrad visits Nicholas and apologizes, claiming CRS has attacked him.
-An argument breaks out between the two brothers, resulting in Conrad running away—leaving Nicholas on his own.
-Nicholas gets into a taxi; after locking the doors, the driver jumps out before the car crashes into San Francisco Bay.
-Nicholas manages to escape the sinking car and make it to the surface.
-Nicholas contacts the police, but they find the CRS office abandoned.
+A panic-stricken Conrad visits Nicholas and apologizes, claiming CRS has attacked him.
+When Conrad finds CRS keys in Nicholas's car, he accuses him of working for them and runs away.
+Nicholas abandons the car and gets in a taxi.
+The driver locks the doors, jumps out of the car and sends it into San Francisco Bay.
+Nicholas escapes using a tool left for him a day before.
+He goes to the police, but they find the CRS office abandoned.